Symposium on "Sustainable Tourism Mobility" 7–8 November 2024

 Sustainable Tourism Mobility: Inspiration for the countries of the pan-European Region "Inspiration guide"

-The inspiration document has addressed the following fields of actions: mobility requirements of different user groups, mobility management in the destination, long distance travel options, flexible transport systems, cycling & walking as part of the tourism experience, multimodal travel information (systems) and the integration of sustainable mobility services in tourism packages, marketing and communication
+The inspiration guide has addressed the following fields of actions: mobility requirements of different user groups, mobility management in the destination, long distance travel options, flexible transport systems, cycling & walking as part of the tourism experience, multimodal travel information (systems) and the integration of sustainable mobility services in tourism packages, marketing and communication.

 Checklists on sustainable tourist mobility Tools